Boy Dies After Losing Consciousness During Hockey Game In NY

 The 17-year-old boy collapsed during an intermission of a hockey game, prompting bystanders to begin CPR.

-Nassau County Police medics and officers arrived shortly after and continued life-saving efforts before transporting the teen to an area hospital.
+Nassau County Police medics and officers arrived shortly after and continued attempted-life-saving efforts before transporting the teen to an area hospital.
 He was pronounced dead by hospital staff.

 Police have not released the boy's identity as the investigation continues.